-The application proposes the demolition of existing outbuildings on a property that is included on the State Register of Heritage Places and City of Vincent Heritage List, and the amendments proposed to the previous approval do not meet all acceptable outcome (or equivalent) standards.
+The application proposes the demolition of existing outbuildings on a property that is included on the State Register of Heritage Places and the amendments proposed to the previous approval do not meet all acceptable outcome (or equivalent) standards.

 There are minimal risks to Council and the City's business function when Council exercises its discretionary power to determine a planning application.